legalize-dev/legalize-nl/nl/BWBR0017728.md

 All sea going commercially operated yachts and sail training vessels of more than 24 metres Load Line Length should carry an appropriate number of qualified Deck and Engineer Officers to ensure a degree of safety at least equivalent to that established by the IMO guidelines.

-### 26.1.
-HOURS OF WORK
+### 26. MANNING and PERSONNEL CERTIFICATION

 IMO Resolution A.890(21) adopted on the 25th November 1999 defines the principles of Safe Manning to ensure the safe operation of, and prevention of pollution from, ships to which the Convention applies.
 Convention 180 of the International Labour Organization(ILO) (Seafarer’s hours of work and the manning of ships) came into force on the 10th January 2003 and applies to all commercially operated vessels.

-### 26.1.3.
-Responsibility
+### 26.1.1.
+Principles of Safe Manning

+IMO Resolution A.890(21) adopted on the 25th November 1999 defines the principles of Safe Manning to ensure the safe operation of, and prevention of pollution from, ships to which the Convention applies.
+Convention 180 of the International Labour Organization(ILO) (Seafarer’s hours of work and the manning of ships) came into force on the 10th January 2003 and applies to all commercially operated vessels.

 The underlying principles of safe manning are considered to extend to Large Yachts within the context of the Code.
 In this respect an Administration may choose to adopt these arrangements in full, or modify these arrangements to meet particular operational circumstances.

 All sea going commercially operated yachts and sail training vessels of more than 24 metres Load Line Length should carry an appropriate number of qualified Deck and Engineer Officers to ensure a degree of safety at least equivalent to that established by the IMO guidelines.

-These guidelines apply to all **‘seafarers employed or engaged in any capacity on board every commercially operated large yacht’**.
+### 26.1.2.
+Application and Definitions

 ### 26.1.3.
 Responsibility

-### 26.1.3.
-Responsibility

 Fatigue at sea is a serious safety issue and owners and operators should ensure that all vessels are sufficiently manned to avoid the need to work excessive hours.
 The owner/operator and the Master are responsible for ensuring, so far as is reasonably practicable, that the Master and all the crew members are properly rested when they begin work and can obtain adequate rest when not on duty.

+Fatigue at sea is a serious safety issue and owners and operators should ensure that all vessels are sufficiently manned to avoid the need to work excessive hours.
+The owner/operator and the Master are responsible for ensuring, so far as is reasonably practicable, that the Master and all the crew members are properly rested when they begin work and can obtain adequate rest when not on duty.

 The owner/operator should ensure that the necessary resources are available to man the vessel so that the limits on hours can be observed.
 The master is responsible for ensuring compliance with the requirements.

-It is also the responsibility of all seafarers to ensure that they are properly rested when they begin duty on the vessel and that they obtain adequate rest when not on duty.

 ### 26.1.4.
 Definition of Hours of Work